top of page

 Snack and mealtimes are an important part of our day.
 Eating represents a social time for children and adults and is a time to promote healthy eating and nutritious food.

-We find out about children's dietary needs, including allergies when children start at the nursery, and we display information about individual children's dietary needs so that all staff and volunteers are fully informed about them.
+We find out about children's dietary needs, including allergies when children start at the nursery, and we then display the information in the kitchen areas so that all staff and volunteers are fully informed.

 We plan menus in advance and inform the parents/carers of the allergens that may be present.
-We provide nutritious food for all meals and snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives, and colourings.
+We provide nutritious food for breakfast, tea and snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives, and colourings.
 We include a variety of foods from different cultures, providing children with familiar foods and introducing them to new ones.

 We have fresh drinking water constantly available for the children and we provide whole pasteurised milk for children under two and semi skimmed milk for our toddlers and pre-schoolers.